joseph-468/vbs-to-exe/README.md

 # vbs-exe
 Runs a VBS script from an exe file.
+My first C++ project.

 ## How to use
 Run vbs converter after creating a vbs file and putting it in the correct folder.